 Individual Feedback (learning/teaching)

 Please put your own name and the name of your teaching assistant onto your solution sheet.
 Your teaching assistant will give you individual, written feedback on your written solutions so that you can practice thorough reasoning in the context of cryptography.
-You can hand in (location to be determined will be updated) or in the lecture hall before the lectures on Monday.
+You can hand in solutions into the letterboxes on the left of office C210 (in the CS building) or in the lecture hall before the lectures on Monday.
 You can collect your individual feedback in the next exercise session or by individual agreement with your teaching assistant (please contact them via eMail).
 Feedback is aimed at helping to build skills successively, so we suggest to collect feedback timely if you want to make use of it.

 The mapping from teaching assistants to groups H1, H2, H3, H4, H5 and H6 is:

 Group H3: Konrad Kohbrok (konrad.kohbrok@aaltofi)

 Group H4: Estuardo Alpirez Bock (firstname.lastname@example.org)

 We want to focus on learning/teaching and minimize the side-effects of testing.
 Thus, the mandatory part of the homework is kept light, and there is no exam and no grades, i.e., only a fail/pass grade.
 There are 12 exercise sheets with overall 24 points, i.e., 2 points per week.